+a.
+Definitions:

-- a.
-Definitions: - i.
-Reasonable accommodation A modification or adjustment to a job, an employment practice, or the work environment which can be accomplished without an undue hardship on the City.
-A reasonable religious accommodation may include, but is not limited to: providing an employee leave for religious observances, providing a time and/or place to pray, and/or providing the flexibility to wear religious attire.
+- i.
+Religious accommodation An adjustment to the work environment that will allow an employee or applicant to practice his or her religion.
+The need for religious accommodation may arise where an individual's religious beliefs, observances or practices conflict with a specific task or requirement of the position or an application process.
+Accommodation requests often relate to work schedules, dress and grooming, or religious expression in the workplace.
+If it would not pose an undue hardship, the employer must grant the accommodation.
+A religious accommodation may include, but is not limited to: providing an employee leave for religious observances, providing a time and/or place to pray, and/or providing the flexibility to wear religious attire.
 Other examples of accommodating an employee's religious beliefs include scheduling changes or voluntary substitutions of shifts or hours with a supervisor's approval. - ii.
 Religion/religious belief A "religious belief" includes, but is not limited to, a sincerely held belief in a deity or deities, as well as non-theistic moral or ethical beliefs as to what is right and wrong that are sincerely held with the strength of traditional religious views.
 Social, political, or economic philosophies, as well as mere personal preferences, are not "religious" beliefs protected by Title VII.
 Observance or practice includes, but is not limited to, attending worship services, praying, wearing religious attire or symbols, displaying religious objects, adhering to certain dietary rules, other forms of religious expression, or refraining from certain activities. - iii.
-Undue hardship any action that is unduly costly, extensive, substantial or disruptive, or that would fundamentally alter the nature or operation of the organization. - b.
+Undue hardship any action that is unduly costly, extensive, substantial, disruptive, compromises workplace safety, decreases workplace efficiency, infringes on the rights of other employees, requires other employees to do more than their share of potentially hazardous/burdensome work, or that would fundamentally alter the nature or operation of the organization. - b.
 Requesting Reasonable Accommodation - i.
 An employee in a full-time or part-time position must inform his supervisor that some adjustment or change to a job is needed because of a religious belief, practice, or observance.